LukangOwen/Founder-GPT/README.md

 2. You can prepare your input by modifying the `"Input Founder Features.csv" file`.
 Alternatively, write your own input API to seek input from new founder. ps: Currently, all input are assumed to be taken from the testing set of our data (see the file 'Founder Features with Embeddings_Testing.csv').

 3. Then, execute one-by-one, the blocks in each of the 'Main Programme Execution' section.
 Some blocks may take longer to respond, as the computational time is high in some parts (particularly, the extraction of top similar founder profiles, and querying GPT-4).

+The most important functions that you will interact with include:
+- `calculate_aggregate_similarity()`: Find the top 5 matching results of input founder from training set based on training data
+- `generate_prompt_for_rationale(founder_profiles)`: Generate prompt to produce a rationale from GPT-4
+- `get_rationale(prompt)`: Obtain rationale from the prompt
+-

 Feel free to alter the code to accept input in your own favourable ways.
 Also, feel free to update any methods more efficient – such as, replacing the aggregate similarity comparison in section 3.2 with Pinecone vector database.